TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Goal*: Divide the grid into rooms.
 * *Constraint*: Each region contains exactly one number.
 * *Constraint*: The number represents the border's length of the region (sides of the board incident to the region count to the border length)

-### Light and Shadow
-* *Goal*: Divide the grid into gray and white regions
-* *Constraint*: Every region contains exactly one number
-* *Constraint*: The region must have the same number of cells as the number it contains
-* *Constraint*: Numbers in X colored cells are part of the region of color X
-* *Constraint*: Same colored regions cannot share an edge.

 ### Makaro
 * *Goal*: Divide the grid into regions.